open-source-labs/ReacType/.github/pull_request_template.md

 # Checklist:

 - [ ] My code follows the style guidelines of this project
+- [ ] Changes included in this pull request covers minimal topic
 - [ ] I have performed a self-review of my code
 - [ ] I have commented my code properly, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation